 • In low-wind areas, consider installing additional units or raising the pole height to improve airflow.

-4. Use Multiple Mole-Mills for Full Coverage
+4. Use Multiple Mole Windmill for Full Coverage

 • Moles often create extensive tunnel networks, so a single device may not be enough.